-Students are eligible to do an internship in their second (or third) semester provided they have finished at least 30 ec in course work.
+Students are eligible to do an internment in their second (or third) semester provided they have finished at least 30 ec in course work.

-Internships are supervised by a staff member within the North American Studies department and by a supervisor within the host institution or company.
-Students are free to choose their own host institution, but need final approval by the Board of Examiners.
+Internships are supervised by a staff member within the North American Studies department and by a supervisor within the host institution.
+Students are free to choose their own host institution, but need final approval by the Board of Examiners of the MA program.

 Since a research project is a crucial aspect of the internship, students are required to follow the following procedure: